 - Further improve access to digital and online learning for all.

-Schools have successfully welcomed back pupils from all year groups, after undertaking thorough risk assessments and putting in place a number of robust arrangements to keep staff and pupils as safe as possible.
+In September 2020, schools successfully welcomed back pupils from all year groups, after undertaking thorough risk assessments and putting in place a number of robust arrangements to keep staff and pupils as safe as possible.
 There have been a number of positive COVID-19 cases, these have been unavoidable as we have seen a number of cases across the borough, originating in the community.
 Affected schools have acted quickly, working with Public Health England and our own Public Health team here in the council to ensure the safety of pupils and staff in all cases by closing the necessary bubbles.
 Parents, carers and staff have been notified immediately and kept updated.